nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

         for i in range(0,10):
             house(MELON,point(i*10,0,0),random_range(0,20))

 `rand_range` provides a random number between 0 and 20.
+Try running it multiple times - it should change each time.

 * We can also change the block material for each house using the function `choose_one` which randomly picks between parameters which you